musicman785/Code-Quiz/README.md

 Had to change some html code to accomodate the "start quiz" button.
 My goal is to have a first page that simply shows the "start quiz" button and the introduction.
 I accomplished this by creating 3 sections.
 Each section (start quiz, question portion, and final score) will execute after the previous section is completed.
 This achieved the effect of seeming to have 3 separate pages.

 Biggest issue is trying to attach the click events to the proper answers.
 Got lost in so many variables made it difficult to connect with what I wanted.
 Will begin work on the timer and user score next.

+Final Method:

+Added an image file and folder for the jpeg used as a background.
+Css was completely done without bootstrap even though the css code is not very complicated.
+Js code was the most difficult.
+Can be cleaned up more for sure, however It finctions properly and runs the code properly and records scores to local storage properly.